Austin Child Support Lawyers

 Like most states, Texas courts use a formula to establish how much child support the noncustodial parent owes.
 However, while many states use the noncustodial parent's gross monthly income to calculate child support, Texas uses their net monthly income, which can help make child support arrangements more equitable.

 Your gross monthly income is based on the total capital you bring in from any income-generating resources (salary, commissions, investment or benefits accounts, etc.).
-The court then subtracts the following expenses to calculate your net monthly income:

-- State income taxes,
+- State income taxes

-- Social Security taxes,
+- Social Security taxes

-- Federal income taxes,
+- Federal income taxes

-- Union dues (if you have any), and
+- Union dues (if you have any)

-- Health insurance expenses for the child.
+- Health insurance expenses for the child

 The court then allocates a percentage of your net monthly income to child support.
-The percentage you can expect to pay for child support is:

-- 20% for one child,
+- 20% for one child

-- 25% for two children,
+- 25% for two children

-- 30% for three children,
+- 30% for three children

-- 35% for four children,
+- 35% for four children

-- 40% for five children, and
+- 40% for five children

-- 40%+ for more than five children.
+- 40%+ for more than five children

 These percentages only apply to individuals whose net monthly income amounts to $9,200 or less per month.
 If the noncustodial parent's net monthly income exceeds that amount, the court can request they allocate more money towards child support.